setiyadi-ben/Linux-Engineer-Applied-Practice/Database-Replication-Simulation/readme.md

 </left>

 <left>
-24. If those value are the same, you now has mastered the database replication.
-Now that the data from the master server can be transferred to slave server.
+24. If those value are the same, now you are already know the implementation of the database replication.
+You can set it up on beginning, or whenever you need to scaling-up your current infrastructure you can do with similar method like this.
 <center>

 ![Image of restoring data](/image-files/mysql-replica_restore-data-5.png)